dmitriilezine/AzureSecureAdministration/SolutionOverview.md

 > > to have no dependencies on the on-premises environment, use of Azure AD joined PAW (no SSO from it to the ADDS Tier 0 -
 > > no easy way to use RSAT tools to manage Tier 0) and use Azure AD identities as the security perimeter.
 > > - Currently, this solution does not provide deployment option of RADIUS Point-to-Site VPN.
+> >
+>  - 3rd party VPN usually require installation of on-premises infrastructure, which does not satisfy stated requirements.
+>
+> - It is possible to open dedicated Jump Server VMs via Azure Security Center Just-in-Time VM access.
+The main concern with this configuration is that it is not possible to
+> guarantee that only the specified source device will be able to access this Jump Server.
+Just-in-Time allows to specify source IP address - which is a public IP addrerss of the device.
+Depending on where this
+> device is located, it might be behind IP that would allow other device to be presented to Azure by the same IP.
+Administrtor can then easily use another system to RDP into the
+> Jump server.
+Also, Just-in-Time allows to specify source subnet CIDR range, which would allow to use any device from that range to connect to the Jummp Server.
+Based on this, using ASC Just-in-time is not an option
+> to provide access to the environment for privileged access worksstation.

 RDS based access via Azure AD App Proxy supports stated requirements.
 It supports use of Azure AD identity as security perimeter,